fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 Okay, so we now have this neat `test` task that tells us if our code looks good or not.
 We're going to set up Git Hooks to automatically run this task before every `git commit`, which will prevent us from pushing bad code to the repository if it doesn't pass the `test` task.

-[Husky](https://github.com/typicode/husky) is a package that makes this very easy to set up Git Hooks.
+[Husky](https://github.com/typicode/husky) is a package that makes it very easy to set up Git Hooks.

 * **Run** `yarn add --dev husky`